-Foreigners who register as asylum-seekers in Germany or those who register as asylum-seekers at the border and are allowed entry into the Federal Republic of Germany by the border authority are forwarded to reception facilities.
-With the help of a nationwide distribution system, they are distributed to the individual federal states in accordance with a key laid down in the Asylum Act, and the competent reception facility is determined.
+Foreigners who register as asylum-seekers in Germany or those who register as asylum-seekers at the border and are permitted by the border authority to enter the Federal Republic of Germany are forwarded to reception facilities.
+With the help of a nationwide distribution system, they are distributed to the individual federal states according to a key laid down in the Asylum Act, and the responsible reception facility is determined.

-The asylum seeker can then apply for asylum at the branch office of the Federal Office which is assigned to the competent initial reception facility.
+The asylum seeker can then apply for asylum at the branch office of the Federal Office that is assigned to the responsible initial reception facility.
 Asylum must always be applied for in person.
 Only in special cases can the asylum application be made in writing.

-The Federal Office for Migration and Refugees collects personal data and carries out the prescribed identification procedure.
-In this context, it is also checked whether an application for asylum has already been filed in the federal territory or in another member state of the European Union.
-Whether another member state of the European Union is responsible for conducting the asylum procedure depends on the criteria laid down in the so-called Dublin Regulation (EU Regulation No. 604/2013 (Dublin III).
+The Federal Office for Migration and Refugees collects the personal data and carries out the prescribed identification service treatment.
+In this context, it is also checked whether an asylum application has already been filed in the federal territory or in another member state of the European Union.
+Whether another member state of the European Union is responsible for conducting the asylum procedure is determined by the criteria set out in the so-called Dublin Regulation (EU Regulation No. 604/2013 (Dublin III).

 The asylum seeker is personally interviewed by the asylum procedure officer (with the assistance of an interpreter) about his or her travel route and reasons for persecution.

 In the asylum procedure, the Federal Office for Migration and Refugees (BAMF) must check whether an asylum seeker belongs to one of the following groups of persons: